bersennaidoo/templesitev4/documentation/brief.md

 # Temple Brief

 Build a website for a temple, that allows the members to automate tasks for publishing events, excepting questions from devotees and booking a priest.
 Devotees must be able to look up upcoming events and post content associated with temple subject matter.
 The site must allow devotees to make donations.
 The site will have a home, about, gallery, events, contact us content rich pages and task driven pages for a blog for upcoming events.
+Make the elevate UI with respect to temple context with fancy borders, backgrounds etc...

 ## Stories